eespinoza-ja/QAEngineerChallenge/README.md

 Launches the test runner in the interactive watch mode.

 ## Learn More
 The solution provided by this project uses page-object model.
-Also, facebook data used in the scripts are just for testing porpuse.
+Also, facebook data used in the scripts are for testing purposes only.